Privacy Notice for Generation New Era families

 CLS applies to government agencies for a representative and inclusive list of people to invite to take part in the study.
 This includes names, addresses and limited additional information about you and your baby.
 We will also use this additional information for the purposes of understanding who does and doesn’t take part in the study, which helps ensure that statistics reported are as accurate as possible.

 CLS collects data from respondents by asking for information about themselves, their babies and other family members.
-Some respondents are also asked to consent to provide saliva samples for themselves and from their babies.

 CLS also collects some data from your own and your babies’ records from government departments and agencies.
 It’s your choice which of these records are added to the study.